ashuragi007-jpg/Collaborative-Story-Builder/docs/dataCollected.md

 - password_hash: a hashed version of user's password.
 The purpose is authentication as passwords are never stored in plain text.
 - tos_accepted: a boolean value that indicates whether the user accepted the Terms of Service.
 The purpose is to confim if user agreed with the platform rules.
 - created_at: it is a timestap when the user account was created.
 The purpose is to record the account creation time

+## Story Data
+The following information are stored when a user makes a story.
+- id: unique identifier for the story
+- title: the title of the story that user provided
+- description: short description of the story
+- content: text content pf the chapter written by users
+- created_at: a timestamp when the chapter was created